-Drafts of unanimous not precedential opinions do not circulate to non-panel judges.
+Drafts of unanimous not precedential opinions do not circulate to nonpanel judges.
 Drafts of not precedential opinions that contain a dissent circulate to non-panel judges.
 Drafts of not precedential opinions that contain a concurrence circulate to non-panel judges if a member of the panel requests that the opinion be circulated to all judges.
 Drafts of precedential opinions and not precedential opinions that are not unanimous are circulated to all active judges of the court after the draft opinion has been approved by all three panel members, concurring or dissenting opinions have been transmitted, or all members of the panel have had the time set forth in I.O.P.
-5.6.3 to write separate opinions.
+5.5.3 to write separate opinions.
 Absent a request for additional time, if the third judge has not timely responded, the draft opinion is circulated to the active judges of the court with the notation added to the opinion that the third judge has not joined in the opinion.
-Non-panel active judges must notify the authoring judge within eight (8) calendar days if they desire en banc consideration.
-The circulation to non-panel active judges contains a request for notification if there is a desire for en banc consideration.
+Non-panel active judges must notify the authoring judge within 8 calendar days if they desire en banc consideration.
+This time is extended to 10 days during the month of August.
+The circulation to nonpanel active judges contains a request for notification if there is a desire for en banc consideration.
 Although senior judges do not have a vote en banc, senior judges may choose to receive circulating opinions.